 Rather than write a list of intentions for the New Year, I prefer to have a ‘word for the year’ that I can keep referring to.
 I can refer to it when I am making decisions and occasionally review the word to see if I am increasing the quota of that word in my life.

 For example, if you choose ‘family’ as your word for the year, you might start out thinking about what family means to you.

-What kinds of shifts might you like to feel and see in your relationship to ‘family’?
+- What kinds of shifts might you like to feel and see in your relationship with ‘family’?

 - How often would I like to speak with my family?